In this blog post I'm going to go over some Pinterest marketing strategies for bloggers to start getting free organic traffic from Pinterest.

 Marketing is just part of running a successful online business.
 For me, it's 80% of... everything.

-If you include writing content (which is a form of marketing) then it really is 95% of my day.
+If you include writing content (which is part of content marketing) then it really is 95% of my time.

 Luckily I'm able to drastically cut down on the time I spend on Pinterest marketing by automating most of it.

 By using Tailwind for Pinterest, I've been able to automate my entire Pinterest marketing workload.

 Tailwind makes it easy to schedule pins to the boards I choose to be posted at the most optimal times (during peak hours).

 Then there's Tailwind Smartloop which recycles my best-performing pins right back onto Pinterest.
 Awesomeness!

 Tailwind is the Pinterest-approved scheduler I use to promote this website (and my other ones) on Pinterest.